 ⭐ Why this recipe is so good

-- Fall flavours - the squash and fennel make it especially nice during the fall season, but it can be enjoyed year-round of course!
+- Fall flavors - the squash and fennel make it especially nice during the fall season, but it can be enjoyed year-round of course!

-- Easy to make - this really does have very little 'hands on' time.
+- Easy to make - this really does have very little 'hands on' prep time.

 🐓 Ingredients

-- Chicken breasts: this recipe serves two people (generously), so purchase chicken breasts to your appetite!
-If they are larger in size, then you may wish to cut into smaller fillets as I have done here.
+- Boneless skinless chicken breasts - this recipe serves two people (generously), so purchase chicken breasts to your appetite!
+If they are larger in size, then you may wish to cut into smaller pieces as I have done here.

-- Squash: the quintessential fall vegetable (well, fruit technically).
-Slice into wedges.
+- Squash - the quintessential fall vegetable (well, fruit technically).
+Slice into wedges and remove the seeds.
+You can use butternut squash, dumpling squash or another roasting squash.

-- Fennel: an often overlooked vegetable I feel, but has a lovely aniseed flavour.
+- Fennel - an often overlooked vegetable I feel, but has a lovely aniseed flavor.

-- Garlic: use fresh if you can, or garlic powder in a pinch if you are out.
+- Garlic - use fresh if you can, or garlic powder in a pinch if you're out.

 🔪 Step by step instructions